Super Mario Bros. Deluxe: Critical reviews

 Deluxe was met with critical acclaim upon release, with an average score of 92% according to review aggregator GameRankings.

 Critics praised the additional modes and features.
 Describing Deluxe as the "killer app" for the Game Boy Color, Cameron Davis of GameSpot wrote that Nintendo had "pulled out the stops" to deliver rewards and "cool diversions" for players.
 Electronic Gaming Monthly considered the game's additions and extras to add "challenge" and "tons of replay value" to the game, specially noting the game's two-player mode as a "blast".
 Craig Harris of IGN praised the inclusion of a save feature, unlockable items and secrets.
 He gave special mention to the versus mode, describing it as a "cool use" of the original engine and "worth the purchase of another cartridge just for this feature alone".
 Martin Kitts of Planet Game Boy described the game's additions as "packed to bursting point" with features and assessed it as "arguably the most complete Game Boy title ever made".
 Many critics also praised the decision to include The Lost Levels in the game.

-Reviewers praised the faithfulness and of quality of the game's port of Super Mario Bros.
+Reviewers praised the faithfulness and quality of the game's port of Super Mario Bros.
 Describing the game as a "dead-on carbon copy" of the graphics and music of Super Mario Bros., Colin Williamson of Allgame highlighted the "bright" and "colorful" display of the Game Boy screen.
 Craig Harris of IGN considered the recreation to be "pixel-perfect" and a "perfect translation", calling the game "the Game Boy Color-specific game to own" and anticipating the game would prompt a "revolution of porting NES games to the handheld".
 Computer and Video Games also noted the game "plays wonderfully" and was unchanged from the original game.
 Cameron Davis of GameSpot described the game as a "still perfect" version of Mario Bros., praising the preservation of "every secret, bonus, bug and warp" and the fact "no compromises" were made with the game's graphics.
 Nintendo Life wrote, "It may just be our hazy 80s memory, but we think that the colors look even more vibrant on the Game Boy Color."

 Some reviewers noted the smaller screen of the Game Boy Color compared to the NES version.
 Colin Williamson of Allgame considered the adjustment of the screen when jumping was a "major pain" when facing vertical platforms or enemies such as Lakitu.
 Electronic Gaming Monthly noted "minor problems" with the game's vertical scrolling for limiting visibility.
 Cameron Davis of GameSpot assessed that the game's camera issues were a trade-off for the preservation of the game's graphics, calling the leaps of faith "annoying, but better than the alternative".